dconnet/AgilityBook/AgilityBook/Readme.txt

 sudo port upgrade outdated
 initial: sudo port install autoconf
          sudo port install subversion
+         sudo port install git

 The xcode projects were used as follows:
-.../xcode6: Xcode 6.1 on OSX10.9
+.../xcode7: Xcode 7.x on OSX10.11
+            From release notes: "The Xcode build system no longer automatically inherits the environment used to launch the app when running in the IDE" This means my use of $WXBASE is now broken.
+To fix, run this in bash:
+              defaults write com.apple.dt.Xcode UseSanitizedBuildSystemEnvironment -bool NO
             Recommended (so projects work right):
             - Set DerivedData to Relative, 'build'
               - Advanced: Unique
             AgilityBook.xcworkspace
-                wx3.0, cocoa, OSX10.9 sdk, OSX10.7 deployment target
-                C++ Language Dialect: c++11 (-std=c++11)
-                C++ Std Lib: libc++
-.../xcode7: Xcode 7.x on OSX10.10
-            Recommended (so projects work right):
-            - Set DerivedData to Relative, 'build'
-              - Advanced: Unique
-            AgilityBook.xcworkspace
                 wx3.0, cocoa, Current sdk, OSX10.7 deployment target x64 (dropped 32bit)
                 C++ Language Dialect: c++11 (-std=c++11)
                 C++ Std Lib: libc++

 To determine clang precessor defines (works for gcc also): clang -dM -E -x c /dev/null

-xcode7 notes:
-From release notes: "The Xcode build system no longer automatically inherits the environment used to launch the app when running in the IDE" This means my use of $WXBASE is now broken.
-To fix, run this in bash: defaults write com.apple.dt.Xcode UseSanitizedBuildSystemEnvironment -bool NO

 OSX 10.9:
 - Create/add to /etc/launchd.conf (replace /Users/dconnet with your HOME)